 There is a myriad of functions in Google Sheets, most of which are quite straightforward to understand.

-The INDIRECT function, however, is one of those Google Sheets functions that may not be that easy to ‘get’ at first.
+The Google Sheets INDIRECT function, however, is one of those Google Sheets functions that may not be that easy to ‘get’ at first.

 To understand the full potential of this function, you need to also have a look at some of the real-world examples (also covered in this tutorial).

-In simple words, the INDIRECT function returns a reference to a given range.
+In simple words, the INDIRECT formula in Google Sheets returns a reference to a given range.

 Let me explain with an example: